 What wattage soundbar do I need? wattage is irrelevant for soundbars.
 Higher wattage does not necessarily equal better sound, but it can contribute to it.
 It’s still a good idea to verify other specifications, such as speaker sensitivity or audio format decoding system.

 Systems ending in 1 include a subwoofer and an effects channel.
-2.0: A standard stereo system that has a left channel and a right channel, or a left speaker and a right one.
+2.0: A standard sound system that has a left channel and a right channel, or a left speaker and a right one.
 5.1.

 This format is used to create and deliver surround sound.
 Five speakers and one subwoofer form a 5.1-channel surround sound speaker system.